-Imputation: The New Covenant Way
+Imputation: How the New Covenant

-God Transfers His Spiritual Benefits
+Transfers Christ's Spiritual Benefits

 To The Church